Maximelel/Maximelel/README.md

 ## 🚀 About Me

-- 🎓 Currently studying Data Science at EPFL
+- 🎓 Currently a Data science intern at Fab Inc

 - 💡 Passionate about making learning more accessible and engaging for everyone.